Sumi-e Artists of Canada

 When you graduate from a sumi-e painting course, typically after five or more years, you paint a test piece, as shown previously, and you receive a seal.
 The graduates imprinted their seals on the Sumi-e Artists of Canada registry.
 Reading left-to-right, you can see their names, their seal in red, the meaning of the seal (typically a brief poetic phrase) and the name of the seal in Japanese.

 A presentation followed by the executive.
 These volunteers organize the workshops and membership, handle the finances, publicity and events like the graduation, and prepare and serve the sushi and deserts at this fundraiser, the tea room at the annual show and the workshops.
-They notify other members when workshops are imminent and remind all members of the developmental role this art plays in our lives through the newsletter and web site.
+They notify other members when workshops are imminent and remind all members of the developmental role this art plays in our lives through the website.

 Sumi-e Artists of Canada business report